MultiSafepay/docs/content/integration/ready-made/prestashop-1-7/faq/translating-payment-methods.md

 7. Enter the required translations.

-In the specific case of the translations of the names of the payment methods:
+To translate the names of payment methods:

 1. Go to **Improve** > **MultiSafepay** > **Payment methods**.
 2. Select the Payment Method you would like to translate.